openstack-security/openstack-security.github.io/_posts/2016-05-05-clearing-the-air.markdown

 ## Vulnerability Management in OpenStack
 A vulnerability in OpenStack usually begins life as a bug filed against a project with the "security" tag.
-These bugs are marked private and sent directly to the project's security team and the VMT.
+These bugs are marked private and sent directly to the project's security team and the Vulnerability Management Team (VMT).
 An initial triage is performed to understand whether the bug represents a legitimate security issue and if so what the impact is.
 If the issue is confirmed, an advisory and patch are prepared and validated privately.
 Once the the advisory and fix are available, OpenStack stakeholders are given two weeks early notice to patch their systems before public disclosure.
 The reason the two week notice is important is because **it is expected that a responsible OpenStack provider will respond to security advisories in a timely manner.**

 ![VMT Process](https://security.openstack.org/_images/vmt-process.png)